Skip to content

 Scheduled Tasks

 Scheduled tasks let Atlas do things for you automatically at specified times.
-Set up a morning briefing that runs at 7 AM, a weekly review prompt every Friday afternoon, or a webhook that pings your team’s Slack channel — all without you having to remember to ask.
+Set up a morning briefing that runs at 7 AM, a weekly review prompt every Friday afternoon, or a daily standup summary — all without you having to remember to ask.

 Tasks are defined in a file in your vault: